 The showing of white is a reference to the abnormal width of the eyelids which shows more of the eyeball.

 The vets are saying that some dogs go blind because of extreme breeding of these fancy dogs.
-In addition to macroblepharon, pugs, Pekingese, shih-tzus and bulldogs are predisposed to entopion (20 dogs), distichiasis (15 dogs), corneal pigmentation (33 dogs), corneal fibrosis or scarring (23 dogs).
+In addition to macroblepharon, pugs, Pekingese, shih-tzus and bulldogs are predisposed to entropion (20 dogs), distichiasis (15 dogs), corneal pigmentation (33 dogs), corneal fibrosis or scarring (23 dogs).

-Entopion occurs when the eyelid turns inward and rubs against the cornea.
+Entropion occurs when the eyelid turns inward and rubs against the cornea.
 Distichiasis describes extra eyelashes rubbing the eyeball.
 Pugs are particularly affected.
 Pugs are most affected by corneal pigmentation while corneal scarring is worse in French bulldogs and shih-tzus.

 All these eye conditions are due to extreme breeding and extreme breeding is due to trying to make the breeds more popular.
-It is a trade off between commercial success and health disaster.
+It is a trade-off between commercial success and health disaster.
 The latter sometimes wins.

 Importantly, corneal ulcers can me painful and they cause vision problems.
 Perhaps many of these popular dogs are in constant pain or discomfort at best.
 Not a great thought from a thoughtless owner who was unaware of these serious health issues before they purchased at an inflated price thanks to the pandemic distorting the market.
 What would they think if their dog was in constant discomfort?
 Their dog might need surgery.
 Have they budgeted for it?